asam-adibul/Obsidian/GOLang/22 - Function Expression Example.md

-:Function Expressions and Scope (Compact Summary)
+Function Expressions and Scope (Compact Summary)

 1. Function Expressions
 - A function expression assigns an anonymous function to a variable.